-One of the most important aspects of the architecture to understand is that feature toggles are evaluated in a client SDKs which runs as part of your application.
+One of the most important aspects of the architecture to understand is that feature toggles are evaluated in client SDKs which runs as part of your application.
 This makes toggle evaluations super-fast (we're talking nano-seconds), scalable and resilient against network disturbances.
-In order to achieve this Unleash compromises a small update-delay when you change your toggle configurations until it is fully propagated to your application (in terms of seconds and is configurable).
+In order to achieve this Unleash incurs a small update-delay when you change your toggle configurations until it is fully propagated to your application (in terms of seconds and is configurable).

 If you want more details you can read about our unique architecture.

 Before you can connect your application to Unleash you need a Unleash server.
 You have a few options available:

 - The Unleash API - The Unleash instance.
 This is where you create feature toggles, configure activation strategies, and parameters, etc. The service holding all feature toggles and their configurations.
 Configurations declare which activation strategies to use and which parameters they should get.

 - The Unleash admin UI - The bundled web interface for interacting with the Unleash instance.
 Manage toggles, define strategies, look at metrics, and much more.
 Use the UI to create feature toggles, manage project access roles, create API tokens, and more.